Voting Rules for Accurate Democracy Election Systems. Elect a Chairman Central Chairperson. Electoral Graphics Other Rules.

 Single-vote plurality is the oldest and most often used voting system.
 Each voter gets a single vote which he can give to one candidate.
 The candidate who gets the most votes, a plurality, wins.
 In multi-candidate races the winner often gets less than a majority, less than 50% of the votes.
 It is often called first-past-the-post (FPTP).

 “Abstract: Different voting systems can lead to different election outcomes even when voter preferences are held constant.
 Using the 1992 election as an example, it is shown how the outcome of every positional vote system can be found.
 Similarly, every possible cumulative and approval vote outcome is shown.
 Multiple voting systems, like approval voting and cumulative voting have highly disturbing properties.
 Using the 1992 election as illustration, it is shown how a candidate who wins under each of the infinite number of positional vote systems, who wins every pairwise vote (i.e. is the Condorcet winner), and who has the most first place and least last place votes may nevertheless lose under approval or cumulative voting.
-Similarly, it is shown how a candidate who loses under each of the infinite number of positional systems, who loses every pairwise vote (i.e. is the Condorcet loser), and who has the least first place and most last place votes may nevertheless win under approval or cumulative voting.”
+Similarly, it is shown how a candidate who loses under each of the infinite number of positional systems, who loses every pairwise vote (i.e. is the Condorcet loser), and who has the least first place and most last place votes may nevertheless win under approval or cumulative voting. [emphasis added]”

 Majority Rules

-The runoff system starts with a single-vote plurality election.
-The two candidates with the most votes go on to a new campaign and a one-on-one election.
 Instant Runoff Voting, IRV speeds the process by asking voters for ranked preferences so a runoff can be tallied without taking a second poll.
 This saves money and increases turnout.
-IRV usually elects the same person a runoff would; when they differ the runoff winner would lose a 1-on-1 election to the IRV winner.
+IRV usually elects the same person a runoff would; when they differ the runoff winner would lose a one-on-one election to the IRV winner.

 The winner is usually the candidate who is popular with the core voters of the largest moderate party.